Azure/portaldocs/portal-sdk/generated/portalfx-browse-azureresourcegraph.md

              */
             export interface Selection {
                 /**
-                 * The max number of selected resources supported by the command operation.
+                 * The maximum number of selected resources supported by the command operation.
                  */
+                readonly maxSelectedItems?: number;

+                /**
+                 * The minimum number of selected resources supported by the command operation.
+                 */
-                readonly maxSelectedItems: number;
+                readonly minSelectedItems?: number;

                 /**
                  * The message shown when user tries to select more than supported items by the command operation.